How to change, clear or delete environment variables in Windows

 How to change the value of an environment variable in Windows

-If you want to remove an environment variable, first select it.
-Then, click or tap Delete.
+If you want to change the value of an existing environment variable, first select it in the Environment Variables window.
+Then, click or tap Edit.

 You are shown a window where you can edit both the name and the value of the variable.
 Make the modifications you desire and press OK.
 Then, press OK one more time in the Environment Variables window.